blackerby/sitemaps/README.md

 - [x] remove `new` and instantiate SitemapReader from `read`
 - [x] tweak datetime display format
 - [x] reimplement CLI output with good formatting
-  - comfy table with pretty print option?
-  - tabwriter for everything else?
 - [ ] add CLI subcommand to filter on `<lastmod>`
 - [ ] use `thiserror`
 - [ ] add doc comments